ashleve/project-proposals/PYTHON_PROJECTS.md

 ## A program operating on a script of a movie

 Description: A program operating on a script of a movie.
-For example, you can send your friend an entire script of shrek movie word by word.
+For example, you can send your friend an entire script of the Shrek movie word by word.

 **Difficulty: 1/5**